selimceylan/CameraCalibration_RealTime/README.md

 # CameraCalibration_RealTime
+This is a software that apply real time calibration to cameras.
 ## Purpose
 This software developed for calibration.
 Thanks to this, in the vision of camera all of the same objects has same pixel size.